-We recognized our strong, supportive relationships with customers, tenants and stakeholders by honoring three with Summit Awards at our Annual Breakfast.
+We recognized our strong, supportive relationships with customers and stakeholders by honoring three with the fourth annual Summit Awards at our March 25 Annual Breakfast.

-The awards recognize outstanding contributions to Port business and our community in three categories of leadership:
+The Summit Awards recognize outstanding contributions to Port business and our community in three categories of leadership:

 - Business Magnet recognizes business development efforts or investments that led to an increase in business volume or new business opportunities for the Port, and had a positive economic impact for Pierce County citizens.

 - Environmental Stewardship recognizes a project, program or initiative that promoted sustainability in Pierce County, and honors biodiversity and the interconnected nature of industry, people, wildlife and natural systems.

 - Livable Community recognizes a project, program or initiative that made a positive contribution to Pierce County through social responsibility.
 Criteria include philanthropy and charitable giving, community service and employee volunteering, community engagement and outreach, and employee development.

 Recipients are chosen by a panel of community and business leaders, led by a Port commissioner.
 Along with recognition at our Annual Breakfast, recipients receive: